 Meet David DeWald

 David DeWald is a pioneering online community professional with over 25 years of experience building, managing, and evolving digital communities of all sizes—some reaching millions of members.
 Since the late 1990s, he has partnered with diverse organizations and businesses to establish impactful online presences that foster engagement and growth.
 David is widely respected among his peers for his deep expertise in community strategy, engagement, moderation, and advocacy development.
-Beyond managing communities, he actively contributes to the industry through thought leadership, including public speaking, and blogging, sharing actionable insights to elevate the practice of community management globally.
+Beyond managing communities, he actively contributes to the industry through thought leadership, including public speaking, and blogging, sharing actionable insights to elevate the practice of Community Management globally.